The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 Fairly priced

 Good quality luggage is not cheap – that includes carry-on travel packs.
-There are a lot of Chinese-branded travel packs available online that are insanely cheap.
-While we have no experience with them, weโ€™d be concerned about their quality (see above) and doubt that they are made ethically and sustainably.
+Yes, there are (Chinese-branded) travel packs available online that are insanely affordable.
+While we have no experience with them, we’d be concerned about their quality (see above) and doubt that they are made ethically and sustainably (more on that below).

 Good warranty

 Many carry-on travel packs on the market these days come with lifetime guarantees and/or repair programs – a sign that the company stands by the quality of its products.
-So, if you’re undecided between two models, maybe the warranty terms will help you make the call.
+So, if you’re undecided between two models, maybe the warranty terms help you make the call.

 Water repellent fabric by Dan Gold on Unsplash